 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a given.
+Doing as much as possible to keep your home’s energy efficiency levels high is a no brainer.
 When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

 The most frequent leaks are from drafts entering through your windows or doors.
-These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces around your home.
-Use the suggestions below to complete your own energy assessment.
+These air leaks are generally easy to identify, but air leakage can also originate in less obvious spaces in your home.
+Review the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they clatter or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to eliminate the leak.
+If they rattle or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to take care of the leak.

 Next, search your home for cracks and gaps in the following areas: